dladowitz/sample_teach/README.md

 #### We have a client with an [Animal Santuary](http://blackjaguarwhitetiger.org/visit-us/).
 * They want us to build software to keep track of the animals.

-* They recieve A LOT of animals.
+* They receive A LOT of animals.
 We need a way to quickly add more when they arrive.

 * First <a href="https://www.youtube.com/tv#/watch?v=vfCmzyLp26s&feature=youtu.be&t=439" target="_blank">lets check out a few of their awesome animals</a>, so we know what are are in for.
 [![](http://i.imgur.com/4wlZKb3.jpg)](https://www.youtube.com/tv#/watch?v=vfCmzyLp26s&feature=youtu.be&t=439)